How to Buy the Best Mattress

 Try the mattress before you buy

-Buying a mattress online may be cheaper and more convenient but, if you can, it’s best to try a mattress before you buy.
-Even if you feel awkward doing this in a shop, don't let this put you off - you're going to be sleeping on the mattress for years, so it's important you make the right choice.
+Buying a mattress online may be cheaper and more convenient but, unless you’re buying a bed-in-a-box mattress (see below), it’s always best to try a mattress before you buy.
+Even if you feel a bit awkward doing this in a shop, don't let it put you off - you're going to be sleeping on the mattress for years, so it's important you make the right choice.

 When we asked Which? members about their experience of buying a mattress, over a third of them told us they feel intimidated trying out a mattress in the shop.
-A good mattress shop - see our guide revealing the best mattress shops - shouldn't mind you doing this.
+A good mattress shop shouldn't mind you doing this.
+See our guide on the best mattress shops.

 When you go shopping for a new mattress, wear comfortable clothing and remove your outdoor gear.
 Lie on a mattress for at least 10 minutes, in positions that you normally sleep in.